 STIR gently to combine.
 You can serve immediately or cover and refrigerate for 2-8 hours to allow the flavors to blend.

 Recipe Tips and Substitutions

 This salad can be customized based on what you have on hand.
 If you’re missing a vegetable like the avocado or cucumber, you can definitely leave it out.

-Try these feta substitutes if you don’t have any on hand.
+Try these substitutes if you don’t have the ingredients on hand:

 The original recipe also calls for 1/2 chopped red onion which I left out, but would add additional flavor!

 This cilantro chickpea salad is versatile and can be served as a main dish with the addition of some grilled chicken.
 You can also use the leftovers for a healthy lunch by putting the salad in a pita pocket or tortilla wrap.